bomonike/bomonike.github.io/singularity.md

 The addition of generative AI enables more credible misinformation.

-1. Build AI and robots for OpenAI, Amazon, Microsoft, Google, Meta, Anthropic, Perpexity, abacus.ai, scale.ai, Tesla, etc. PROTIP: Programming and IT is not the only job within AI companies.
+1. Build AI and robots for Tesla, etc.

+   PROTIP: Programming and IT is not the only job within AI companies.

    OpenAI o3 scored among the top 10 contestants in <a target="_blank" href="https://codeforces.com">Codeforces.com</a> competitive programming solving complex problems under time constraints (2.5 hours).

+   <a target="_blank" href="https://youtube.com/shorts/VbVPF57nne8?si=W5clIH2xPyBEuGii">Michi Kaku:</a> (at time of comment): Humans are better at
+   1. <strong>non-repetitive blue-collar</strong> work and at
+   2. emotional jobs involving rapport with a human being, such as being a teacher, therapist.
+   3. imagination jobs <a target="_blank" href="https://www.youtube.com/watch?v=l-YbaSzDmhU&t=5m">Humans have "Taste" preference</a>

 1. Help others make use of AI and robots by getting ahead of changes and organizing knowledge for others.

    The GUI with AI is trending toward "low code" or "no code" (clickable) specification.

+   So become skilled in offering consulting services.
+Benjamin Rogojan’s Technical Freelancer Academy.
+Book: The Consulting Bible.

    The <strong>creativity</strong> that comes out of GenAI is based on the pattern of the opus (text and images) consumed to create the LLM model.

    Imagination?    "chain of thought" for reasoning transparency doing Planning and act independently.

-   Be an arbiter of fashion like <a target="_blank" href="https://www.fastcompany.com/91214372/botto-ai-artwork-sothebys-auction">15,000 people in the Botto network</a> which identify which AI-generated artwork to be sold by Sotherby.
+   <a target="_blank" href="https://www.youtube.com/watch?v=l-YbaSzDmhU">"Software Engineering costs will flatten out"</a>

 1. "Universal Basic Income" is touted by some as a solution to mass human unemployment.

-   The danger of "handouts" is that it can quicky lead to the rationale of eliminating the elderly and others who are not "contributing" to increasing profitability.
+   But the money has to come from someone.
+Those benefactors can impose restrictions.
 UBI can lead to strict rationing.

-   "I visualize a time when we will be to robots what dogs are to humans, and I'm rooting for the machines." -- Claude Shannon (1916-2001)

-   Large corporations have shown a disregard for workers.
+   Historically, large corporations have shown a disregard for workers when they can.
 Aribtrary Return to Office.
-Elon Musk's elmination of 80% of the workforce at Twitter within days of his acquisition is a harbinger of further disregard for people.
+Elon Musk's elmination of 80% of the workforce at Twitter within days of his acquisition is a harbinger of further disregard for the plight of his workplace "family".

    "This corporation was not created to create jobs but to enrich its owners."

+   The danger of "handouts" is that it can quicky lead to the rationale of eliminating the elderly and others who are not "contributing" to increasing profitability.

+   "I visualize a time when we will be to robots what dogs are to humans, and I'm rooting for the machines." -- Claude Shannon (1916-2001)

-2. <strong>Sell to the corporate rich</strong> by being an <strong>artisan</strong> applying your fine-motor <strong>dexterity</strong> which robots have not yet achieved, such as being a robot repairman or worker creating luxury goods for luxury brands such as Hermes, Gucci, Louis Vuitton, etc.
+2. <strong>Sell to the corporate rich</strong> <a target="_blank" href="https://www.youtube.com/watch?v=MYB0SVTGRj4" title="If AI Takes All Of Our Jobs...
+Who's Going To Buy Everything?">*</a> - such as by being an <strong>artisan</strong> applying your fine-motor <strong>dexterity</strong> which robots have not yet achieved, such as being a robot painter or  repairman.
+Or worker creating luxury goods for luxury brands such as Hermes, Gucci, Louis Vuitton, etc.

    There are a limited number of artisan jobs.
    Eventually, robots will create and repair other robots.
    Over time, there will be less and less superrich.

+   Be an arbiter of fashion like <a target="_blank" href="https://www.fastcompany.com/91214372/botto-ai-artwork-sothebys-auction">15,000 people in the Botto network</a> which identify which AI-generated artwork to be sold by Sotherby.

 3. Achieve <strong>self-sufficiency</strong> by producing your own food on your own homestead.
+See <a target="_blank" href="https://bomoniki.github.io/skills">my list of skills</a>

    This is difficult because <strong>many skills</strong> and <a target="_blank" href="https://www.opensourceecology.org/gvcs/gvcs-machine-index/">tools</a> are needed.
 So collaboration with <strong>other like-minded people</strong> are needed.
 Amish communities are an example of this.